Like a Local Guide

 Looking for the best seafood couscous in Palermo?
 Head to Kus Kus!
 Here you can enjoy a delicious, authentic seafood couscous made with fresh ingredients, at honest prices.
 Whether you choose to dine in or grab a generous portion to take away, Kus Kus is a must-visit spot for anyone craving true Sicilian flavors — Kus Kus Map.

-Dear tourists, If you want a true benchmark for Palermo’s street food prices, head over to Rosticceria La Romanella on Via Leopardi.
-There you'll find top-notch Sicilian bites – arancine, calzoni, fried calzoni, rollò and so much more – all at just €1.50 each or Rosticceria Ganci – all at just €1.00 each.
+Dear guests, If you want a true benchmark for Palermo’s street food prices, head over to Rosticceria La Romanella on Via Leopardi.
+There you'll find top-notch Sicilian bites – arancine, calzoni, fried calzoni, rollò and so much more – all at just €1.50 / €1.70 each.

 And I challenge anyone to find differences in quality that justify the €3.00 or €4.00 prices for the same products in the historic center.

-A light in the darkness of speculation, a revolutionary keeping prices low, the Che Guevara of pizza take away is Christian’s Bakery di Caccamo in Via Alessandro La Marmora 24, Palermo.
 In addition to regular (€3.50) and family-sized (€7.00) pizzas, you’ll find ice creams and traditional Sicilian pastries at great prices and with good quality.
-This place is usually quite busy, so if you're planning to get takeaway pizza, I recommend going between 6:00 PM and 6:30 PM to avoid long waits.
+This place is usually quite busy, so if you're planning to get takeaway pizza, I recommend going between 12.00 PM to 2.00 PM or 6:00 PM to 6:30 PM to avoid long waits.

-Another one who had the foresight to keep prices affordable for the local Palermo market is Bakery Voglia di Pane di Schillaci Carmelo, who sells pizzas from Thursday to Saturday for just €3.50.
+Another one who had the foresight to keep prices affordable for the local Palermo market is Bakery Voglia di Pane di Schillaci Carmelo, who sells pizzas from Friday to Saturday for just €3.50.

 In the area of the Palermo fruit and vegetable market, you can enjoy fresh seafood at great prices at Osteria Freschi.
 I recommend trying the sea urchin pasta or the cuttlefish ink pasta.